-This loan was taken for the business of the firm and brought it into firm’s assets.
+This loan was taken for the business of the firm and brought it into the firm’s assets.
 What is a remedy for me against this false case?

 You should file a petition before the High Court under section 482 Cr.P.C. because no offences of criminal breach of trust (Section 406 IPC) & Cheating (Section 420 IPC)are made out against you.
-It is a civil dispute hence, he cannot seek remedy in the criminal proceeding.
+It is a civil dispute hence, he cannot seek a remedy in the criminal proceeding.

-He initiated the criminal proceeding with the intention to causing you unnecessary harassment.
+He initiated the criminal proceeding with the intention of causing you unnecessary harassment.
 You can file above-mentioned quashing petition if the investigation is pending and investigating officer is about to file charge sheet before the court.

 If charge sheet has filed then you should file a discharge petition before the trial court.
 If material or evidence collected by investigating officer is insufficient or do not infer that alleged offence is committed then accused is discharged by the trial court.